Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 In our city, the protests turned to riots that eventually saw the state capitol building burned to the ground.

 There will be a time, I suspect, when none of us are left.
 The math just sort of says so.
-The technology of those few who were able to afford augmentation and were able to avoid the three eradications also dictates this.
+The technology of the few able to afford augmentation and avoid the lingering effects of the three eradications also dictates this.

 In our city, they live in castles along the river in homes protected by tall fencing and swarms of armed flying drones.

-That leaves people like us and the Huntington Crew to fight in the ruined streets amongst ourselves.
+That leaves people like those in the Huntington Crew and the Peppers Crew to fight in the ruined streets amongst ourselves.

 You might wonder, “Why don’t you and the Huntington Crew band together in common cause against your enemy?”
 I have no answer to that other than the fact that the Huntington Crew has made it very clear that they wish us to disappear from the face of this planet.

 The fight is generational.
-The few that were left after the last eradication fought each other in the streets with bullets, but eventually, the bullets ran out.
+Those who remained after the last eradication fought each other in the streets with bullets, but eventually, the bullets ran out.

 I suspect that they let us live because they like to watch our dogs fight.
 We see drones in the air all the time — small, glistening, spinning orbs that seem to defy the laws of aerodynamics as they buzz around high above.

 I’ve been training a new dog commander.
 His name is Deion.
 He’s a tall, sinewy middle-aged man with ink-black skin and creases all over his face.
-Blackest skin I’ve ever seen, and I saw a lot growing up in the Philadelphia projects before the eradications.
+Blacker than anyone I remember from growing up in the Philadelphia projects before the eradications.

-Deion wears a black vest over a black t-shirt over a black long sleeve shirt.
-Chains crisis cross his chest and hang from his black pants.
-He wears a motorcycle hat with a dirty silver chain wrapped around the cap above the bill.
+Deion wears a black vest over a black t-shirt covering a black long-sleeved shirt.
+Chains crisscross his chest and hang from his black pants.
+He wears a black motorcycle hat with a dirty silver chain wrapped around the cap above the bill.

 Long jets of tightly curled hair spray out of the bottom of his cap like a splash of black water captured by a perfectly timed photograph.